fontforge/designwithfontforge.com/en-US/Drawing_With_Spiro.md

 1. G4 points, used for a more gentle curve
 2. G2 points, used for a sharper curve
 3. Corner points, for abrupt corner joints
-4. Previous constraint points, used when the countour of the path changes from a curve to a straight line
+4. Previous constraint points, used when the contour of the path changes from a curve to a straight line
 5. Next constraint points, used when the path changes from a straight line to a curve